smythp/sigstore-docs-replatform/content/en/docs/get_involved/community.md

 ---
-title: "Community"
+category: Get involved
-category: "Get involved"
+title: Community
-position: 810
+weight: 810
 ---

 The [sigstore/community](https://github.com/sigstore/community/) repository contains the most up-to-date information about how to get involved with the Sigstore project and its community.